masalinas/node-accelerometer-js/README.md

 # Infraestructure Techonologies on device

 - [node-red-contrib-gpio](https://github.com/monteslu/node-red-contrib-gpio): A set of node-red nodes for connecting to johnny-five IO Plugins.
-- [node-red-contrib-gpio](https://github.com/nebrius/raspi-io): An IO plugin for Johnny-Five that provides support for the Raspberry Pi.
+- [raspi-io](https://github.com/nebrius/raspi-io): An IO plugin for Johnny-Five that provides support for the Raspberry Pi.

 # Frontend Techonologies on server

 - [node-red-contrib-graphs](https://www.npmjs.com/package/node-red-contrib-graphs): A Node-RED graphing package.
-- [node-red-contrib-ui](https://www.npmjs.com/package/node-red-contrib-ui): UI nodes for node-red.

 # Installation: